 Finding out what makes your autistic child anxious is a first step in reducing your child’s anxiety and helping them to manage it.

-Because autistic children and teenagers can have trouble with understanding and communicating emotions, you might need to read your child’s signals and work out what makes your child feel anxious or stressed.
+Because autistic children and teenagers can have trouble with understanding and managing emotions, you might need to read your child’s signals and work out what makes your child feel anxious or stressed.

 Some of the common triggers for anxiety in autistic children include:

 - changes in routine – for example, not going to a weekly piano lesson because the teacher is sick

 - changes in environment – for example, a new house, new play equipment at the local park, or furniture in different places at home